Rick Baitz: As an educator

-Baitz served as Director of Composition Studies at Columbia College Chicago for the 2007–08 academic year, doubling as lead composition instructor in their Master of Fine Arts (MFA) program in film scoring.
-In 2008, he founded and continues to lead BMI's "Composing for the Screen" film scoring mentorship program, based in New York City.
+Since 2018, Baitz has served on the faculty of The Juilliard School, where he currently teaches Scoring to Picture in the Composition Program of the Extension Division.

-He was chair of the low-residency MFA in Composition program at Vermont College of Fine Arts from 2012 until 2016, and continues as a core faculty member.
-The program integrates contemporary concert music, film scoring, electronic music, songwriting and jazz.
+He is a core faculty member of the low-residency MFA in Composition program at Vermont College of Fine Arts (an affiliate of CalArts), where he served as Chair from 2012 until 2016.
+The program integrates contemporary concert music, music for media, electronic music, songwriting and jazz.

-Baitz also serves on the faculty of The Juilliard School where he teaches composition and film scoring.
+In 2008, Baitz founded BMI's New York city-based film scoring mentorship program "Composing for the Screen", which he ran for 13 years.
+He also served as Director of Composition Studies at Columbia College Chicago for the 2007–08 academic year, doubling as lead composition instructor in their Master of Fine Arts (MFA) program in film scoring.

 Awards

 Baitz was awarded one of BMI's highest honors, the Classic Contribution Award, at the 2018 BMI Film, TV & Visual Media awards in Los Angeles.
 The award honored and acknowledged his role as Founding Director of BMI's "Composing for the Screen" workshop.